 One of the main reasons is that most fishing vessels often provide fake documents regarding port permits or other documents as well as transit schedules for loading and unloading goods.

-Third, to date, PSMA has been applied to less than 3% of global ports for both domestic and foreign fishing vessels.
-Meanwhile, PSMA cannot achieve its objectives without blocking all access routes for IUU fishing vessels.
+Third, to date, the PSMA has been applied to less than 3% of global ports for both domestic and foreign fishing vessels.
+Meanwhile, the PSMA cannot achieve its objectives without blocking all access routes for IUU fishing vessels.

 In addition, information exchange at the global level plays an important role in supporting PSMA participating countries to promptly detect and handle IUU fishing activities as well as other related crimes.